The UI(User Interface) Allows a user to interact with your application. More info

-Marker: markers are recorded when the user interacts with the UI (button click, slider value change, …) and then drawn, if enabled, as vertical lines and labels on the chart.
+Marker: Unity records markers when the user interacts with the UI (for example, a button click, or a slider value change) and then draws them as vertical lines and labels on the chart.

 Treeview rows have a context menu with a “find matching object in sceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

-See in Glossary” entry, which is also triggerable by double clicking on a row.
+See in Glossary” entry, which you can also trigger by double clicking on a row.